Yalumba/heroku-buildpack-jemalloc/README.md

 I am a Heroku buildpack that installs [jemalloc](http://www.canonware.com/jemalloc/) into a dyno slug.

+## This fork is required until https://github.com/mojodna/heroku-buildpack-jemalloc/pull/10 is merged, at which point we can switch back to using the master buildpack.

 ## Using

 [Heroku now supports using multiple buildpacks for an app](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app).